-September 13, 2019: Omar Ramirez Garcia, a GCCC master's student who recently graduated, traveled back to Austin to receive the Director's Award for his excellent research thesis in the Energy and Earth Resources graduate program.
-Ramirez Garcia also joined the GCCC weekly meeting to welcome the incoming master's students to the productive and collaborative research atmosphere at GCCC.
+September 13, 2019: Earth and Energy Resources Director's Award recipient Omar Ramirez Garcia joined the GCCC weekly meeting to welcome the incoming fall semester master's students to the productive and collaborative research atmosphere at GCCC.

 August 7–10, 2019: Collaborator Won-Ki Moon from UT's advertising school presented his GoMCarb-project work at the Association for Education in Journalism and Mass Communication (AEJMC) 2019 conference in Toronto, Canada.
 Moon presented his poster titled, Predicting Public Support for Carbon Capture and Storage Policy.
 Download the poster here.
 The association and its conference are one of the world's largest gatherings for research in journalism and mass communication like public relations, advertising, and media management.